Halloween III: Season of the Witch: Home media

-Halloween III was later released on VHS, Capacitance Electronic Disc, and LaserDisc in 1983 by MCA/Universal Home Video and by Goodtimes Home Video in 1996.
-DVD versions were distributed by Goodtimes in 1998, Universal in 2002, and as a two-disc "Universal double feature" with Halloween II in 2007.
+Halloween III was released on VHS, Capacitance Electronic Disc, and LaserDisc in 1983 by MCA/Universal Home Video.

+A DVD edition was first distributed by Goodtimes Entertainment in 1998. by Universal released a DVD edition in 2002, followed by a double-feature DVD paired with Halloween II in 2007.

 The film was released on Blu-ray for the first time on September 18, 2012, from Shout!
-Factory, containing the same special features as their collector's edition DVD, which are a commentary, documentary, trailers, and still galleries.
-Universal released a Blu-ray release of the film on August 11, 2015.
-An Ultra HD Blu-ray release was released under Shout!'s Scream Factory label on October 5, 2021.
+Factory, containing the same special features as their collector's edition DVD, including an audio commentary, documentary, trailers, and still galleries.

+Anchor Bay Entertainment and Shout!
+Factory's subsidiary label, Scream Factory, once again released the film on Blu-ray on September 23, 2014, as a part of their 15-disc box set containing every film in the Halloween franchise, up to Rob Zombie's Halloween II (2009).
+Universal subsequently released a standard Blu-ray edition of the film on August 11, 2015.

+A 4K UHD Blu-ray edition was released by Scream Factory on October 5, 2021, which was reissued in a steelbook edition available exclusively via Amazon on October 28, 2025.

 Novelization

 The script was adapted as a paperback novelization in 1982 by horror writer Dennis Etchison, who also wrote the novelization of Halloween II, writing under the pseudonym Jack Martin.
 The book was reissued in 1984.
 Although Cochran appears to die in the film, the novelization implies that he may have survived, with the magic of Stonehenge transporting him away.
 While the film leaves open the question of whether Challis was able to get the third network to pull the deadly Silver Shamrock ad, the book conclusively states that he failed as the children die screaming.